abdulrahman-elgohary/CloudDevOpsProject/README.md

 # CloudDevOpsProject

 This repository contains the infrastructure, configuration, and deployment setup for a cloud-based application using DevOps principles.
-The project is structured to demonstrate the use of modern tools such as Docker, Terraform, Ansible, and Jenkins to achieve seamless CI/CD workflows and infrastructure as code.
+The project is structured to demonstrate the use of modern tools such as `Docker`, `Terraform`, `Ansible`, `Jenkins` and `Argocd` to achieve seamless CI/CD workflows and infrastructure as code.

 # CI/CD Pipeline Overview